GFaure9/ContQuat-PT/README.md

 `... a1[t] b1[t] c1[t] d1[t] ... aM[t] bM[t] cM[t] dM[t] counter[t] ...`

-Each element in a line, whether text or a number, is separated by a space (` `).
+Each element in a line, whether text or a number, is separated by a space.

 Extensions to use for source -input-, target -predicted output- and samples' names must be specified respectively in `src`, `trg` and `files` fields